MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-replies.md

 Copilot AI features in Sales Copilot are available only in some [supported languages](supported-languages.md).

 > [!NOTE]
-> It takes up to 30 minutes for changes to take effect.
+> After you turn on Copilot AI features, it takes up to 30 minutes for the changes to take effect.

 ## Turn on Copilot AI features for your organization